 Advanced Math Placement Timeline

-- Week of April 23 to 27: Placement testing (at individual schools)
+- TBD: Placement testing (at individual schools)